BrainbitLLC/Emotional-state-artifacts/README.md

 8. `hamming_win_spectrum` - setting the smoothing of the spectrum calculation by Henning, boolean value
 9. `num_wins_for_quality_avg` - number of windows for estimation of signals quality, by default = 100, which, for example, with process_win_freq=25Hz, will be equal to 4 seconds, integer value

-Structure `ShortArtifactDetectSetting` with fields:
-1. `ampl_art_detect_win_size` - the length of the sliding window segments for the detection of short-term amplitude artifacts, ms, integer value
-2. `ampl_art_zerod_area` - signal replacement area of the previous non-artefact to the left and right of the extremum point, ms, integer value
-3. `ampl_art_extremum_border` - boundary for the extremum considered to be artifactual, mcV, integer value

 Structure `MentalAndSpectralSetting` with fields:
 1. `n_sec_for_instant_estimation` - the number of seconds to calculate the values of mental levels, integer value
 2. `n_sec_for_averaging` - spectrum averaging, integer value